Ginger Grant

 Developing data science solutions in Microsoft Fabric uses a number of components to create machine learning models and easily incorporate data from OneLake into dataframes.
 This session will also review some time saving tools added to Fabric including Data Wrangler and the Fabric Runtime.
 We will take a look at how you can incorporate these tools with notebooks to create a machine learning model and implement it in Microsoft Fabric data pipelines.
 In this session we will walk through the data process starting with data exploration, developing a dataset, experimenting and evaluating algorithms, modeling and implementing the solution.

-Direct Lake and Direct Query In Power BI
+Direct Lake and Direct Query In Fabric

 Direct Query has been the choice for situations when businesses wanted large data models and where data entered in a database was immediately available.
 Direct Lake provides a new method for achieving the goals previously only available in Direct Query.
 Direct Lake was introduced to Power BI this year, and it can also be used to analyze large data volumes without needing to import the data, while providing good performance to users at scale who want to access the data.
 In this session we will see how you can use large data volumes in Power BI and take a look at how well it performs and scales using Direct Lake.
 We will examine how One Lake, lakehouses, and SQL Endpoints can be used together to provide optimal performance with Direct Lake.
 To see if this solution will work in your data environment, you will receive an understanding of the licensing required to implement this solution so that you can ensure that you have the knowledge you need.

-Implementing Source control in Power BI
+Implementing Source control in Fabric

 Creating a continuous integration and continuous delivery (CI/CD) in Power BI is possible now with PBIP files.
 In this session we will review how to implement it.
 We will walk through examples to provide attendees the information they need to add Power BI to CI/CD process used for other coding environments.
 See how you can automate assigning workspaces, adding users and managing deployments, and creating and editing pipelines.

-3 ways to do Data Ingestion in Synapse and Fabric
+Data Ingestion in Fabric

 In this session we will review 3 different methods for ingesting data, using the copy command, using Fabric's Dataflow2 and traditional Dataflows and discuss the reasons for using each method.
 The copy command has been updated and Dataflow2 is part of Fabric.
 We will review how these compare to traditional Synapse Ingestion dataflows and when it makes sense to use each.